 Most of the Solid Waste education is conducted by Public Health through an interagency agreement.
 Solid Waste has partnerships with WSU Extension and OlyCAP to provide such things as classes on backyard composting techniques and relies on the work of several citizen-driven initiatives to help further educational outreach.

 How can you get involved?

-Public Works gets advice and guidance on solid waste from the Solid Waste Advisory Committee (SWAC) which meets six times per year.
+Public Works gets advice and guidance on solid waste from the Solid Waste Advisory Committee (SWAC).

 This committee is composed of concerned citizens, businesses, and representatives of the City of Port Townsend and the Board of County Commissioners.
 Meetings are open to the public and regular meetings are held six times per year, from 3:00 p.m. to 4:30 p.m. in the Jefferson County Department of Public Works conference room at 623 Sheridan Street, Port Townsend.
 Please join us and make your concerns and ideas heard.